Agoric/documentation/main/guides/zoe/proposal.md

 ## Returned Value

-`offer()` returns a `UserSeat` object.
+`E(zoe).offer(...)` returns a promise for a `UserSeat` object.
 Its name comes from the concept of "having a seat at the table" for the contract's execution.